Rob Harley: US Carcassone

-On 14 June 2022 it was announced that Harley had signed for French side Union Sportive Carcassonnaise in a two year deal.
+On 14 June 2022, it was announced that Harley had signed for French side Union Sportive Carcassonnaise in a two-year deal.

+US Colomiers

+On 31 July 2023, it was announced that Harley had signed for Colomiers.

+Old Glory DC

+On 19 September 2023 Old Glory DC announced that they had signed Harley for MLR 2024.

+Manawatu Turbos

+In 2025, Harley played for Manawatu in the New Zealand National Provincial Championship.

 International career

-After some good performances for Glasgow in his debut season he earned a call up to the Scotland senior squad for the 2011 Six Nations Championship.
+After some good performances for Glasgow in his debut season, he earned a call up to the Scotland senior squad for the 2011 Six Nations Championship.
 Harley scored a match-winning try on his Scotland debut, against Samoa in June 2012.
 He was picked throughout the 2015 6 Nations Championship.
 His most recent cap was against Georgia in 2020.